readthedocs/readthedocs.org/docs/user/reference/environment-variables.rst

 .. envvar:: READTHEDOCS_LANGUAGE

     The locale name, or the identifier for the locale, for the project being built.
-    This value comes from the project's configured language, normalized to be lowercase and use a dash as a separator instead of an underscore.
+    This value comes from the project's configured language code, which is in lowercase and use a dash as a separator.

     :Example: ``en``
     :Example: ``it``